ArchieDxncan/Cobblemon-Transporter/README.md

 ![Screenshot 1](https://github.com/ArchieDxncan/cobblemon-transporter/blob/main/Images/cobble1.PNG)

 Shown Pokémon are not classed as legal.
-[ALM](https://github.com/architdate/PKHeX-Plugins) would be needed if you want to store in Pokémon Home or trade to a real console using SysBot.
+[ALM](https://github.com/architdate/PKHeX-Plugins) would be needed if you want to store in Pokémon Home or trade to a non-hacked Switch using SysBot.

 <details>
 <summary>Talonflame (Angry Bird)</summary>